jboates01/fulcrum-active-fitness-gym/README.md

 ## Development Process

-The development of Fulcrum Active Gym involved several stages, each meticulously documented to ensure clarity and transparency.
+The development of Fulcrum Active Gym involved several stages.
 Below is a detailed explanation of each stage:

 ### 1. Project Planning and Rationale
-A clear and justified rationale for the application was documented, outlining its real-world application and the development strategy.
+The primary rationale for designing this application is to address the growing need for efficient and effective gym management and user engagement solutions.
+In today's fast-paced environment, gym owners and managers face numerous challenges, including membership management, class scheduling, trainer assignments, and maintaining user engagement.
+Traditional methods often fall short in providing a seamless experience, leading to operational inefficiencies and decreased customer satisfaction.
 The project aims to provide a comprehensive solution for gym management and user engagement.

 ### 2. Custom HTML and CSS
 The application was developed using custom HTML and CSS code, ensuring compliance with official validation standards:
-- **HTML Validation:** The HTML code passes through the W3C validator with no issues.
+- **HTML Validation:** The HTML code passed through the W3C validator with no issues.
-- **CSS Validation:** The CSS code passes through the official Jigsaw validator with no issues, employing advanced techniques such as CSS media queries for responsiveness.
+- **CSS Validation:** The CSS code passed through the official Jigsaw validator with no issues, including advanced techniques such as CSS media queries for responsiveness.

 ### 3. Screenshots and User Stories
 Screenshots of the finished project are included to illustrate the user interface and functionality, aligning with relevant user stories.
 These visuals provide a clear representation of how the application meets user needs.